Bokeh-Solutions/Config_Replicator/README.md

 Because the libraries used by this tool are multiplatform the tool is multiplatform

 ## How it works
-The process flow is really simple and can be divided in teh following steps:
+The process flow is really simple and can be divided in the following steps:
     - Select the script file with the commands to send to the devices
     - Select the list file with the files where the script file need to be sent
     - Specify the number of threads to use, this will speed up the process because it can use the waiting times while